TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 # POSIX

-There is a family of computing standards trademarked as [POSIX](http://get.posixcertified.ieee.org/certification_guide.html).
+There is a family of computing standards trademarked as [POSIX](https://en.wikipedia.org/wiki/POSIX).
+The POSIX trademark is [owned by IEEE](http://get.posixcertified.ieee.org/).

 An OS that uses the POSIX trademark must: